timyers/r-learning-resources-for-genomics/README.md

 - [8 Resources to study Transcription factor binding, enhancers and histone modification distribution](https://crazyhottommy.blogspot.com/2022/11/8-resources-to-study-transcription.html) - A list of resources by Ming "Tommy" Tang, dated 2022-11-15.
 - [Orchestrating Single-Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA/) - Teaches users common workflows for the analysis of singe-cell RNA-seq (scRNA-seq) data.
 - [ggplate](https://jpquast.github.io/ggplate/) - The `ggplate` package enables users to create simple plots of biological culture plates as well as microplates.
+- [CuratedAtlasQueryR](https://stemangiola.github.io/CuratedAtlasQueryR/) - `CuratedAtlasQueryR` is a query interface that allow the programmatic exploration and retrieval of the harmonised, curated and reannotated CELLxGENE single-cell human cell atlas.
+Data can be retrieved at cell, sample, or dataset levels based on filtering criteria.

 ***